msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-2. Every tree is bare and dead.
+2. “Every tree is bare and dead”.

    ```formulaentry {id=saying-ex2}
    ```